-1001 ◆ Physical Science I Lec.
-3 Lab.
-0 Cr.
-3 Prerequisite: eligibility for MATH 1021.
-A nontechnical survey course covering a broad range of topics in the field of chemistry and physics.
-It is not intended for students who wish to pursue further work in chemistry or physics; and may not be substitutes for basic courses covering these areas of science.
+Prerequisite: eligibility for MATH 1021.
+A non-technical survey course covering a broad range of topics in the field of chemistry and physics.
+It is not intended for students who wish to pursue further work in chemistry or physics and may not substitute for basic courses covering these areas of science.

 Prerequisite: a grade of "C" or higher in PHSC 1001.
 A non-technical survey course in the physical sciences.
 Topics are taken primarily from the fields of astronomy, meteorology, and earth sciences.
-Students cannot use both this course and any other course in college-level astronomy to meet the requirements of any one degree.
+Students cannot use both this course and any other course in college-level astronomy to meet a degree's requirements.

-1003 ◆ Physical Science
+1003 ◆ Physical Science Laboratory Lec.

-Laboratory Lec.
 0 Lab.
 2 Cr.
 1 Prerequisite: a grade of "C" or higher in PHSC 1001.
 Laboratory course in the fundamentals of physical science.